drcmda/react-springy-parallax/README.md

     Animated.timing(animation, { toValue, duration: 0 })}
 ```

-Is it possible disable the scroll bar for custom page navigation?
+<b>Is it possible disable the scroll bar for custom page navigation?</b>

 Yes.
 In this mode it will also make sure window-resize retains the last page seen.

+You can always use `scrollTo`, scroll bar or not, there is no restriction.

 ```js
 <Parallax